SS7148 - Sexual Violence: Causes, Consequences and Interventions (2022/23)

 By the end of the module students should be able to:

-1 develop and present an argument using key concepts and contemporary research data;
+1. develop and present an argument using key concepts and contemporary research data;

-2 critically assess changing legislative, policy and practice frameworks;
+2. critically assess changing legislative, policy and practice frameworks;

-3 ‘recognise the similarities and differences between a range of forms of sexual violence in childhood and adulthood’;
+3. recognise the similarities and differences between a range of forms of sexual violence in childhood and adulthood;

-4 draw on and apply explanatory frameworks and social science concepts.
+4. draw on and apply explanatory frameworks and social science concepts.

-For the 10 minute presentation students will be able to chose from a list of statements reflecting populist positions and are to use concepts and research data to address the accuracy of the assertion.
+For the 10 minute presentation students will be able to choose from a list of statements reflecting populist positions and are to use concepts and research data to address the accuracy of the assertion.
 The presentation will be assessed against learning outcome 1, and will take place on Day 5.

-Students must pass both components
+Students must pass on aggregate.

 Oral presentation followed by a written paper of 3,500 - 4,000 words

-Brown, J. & Walklate, S. (2011) (eds) Handbook on Sexual Violence London: Routledge
+Brown, J. & Walklate, S. (2011) (eds) Handbook on Sexual Violence London: Routledge.

 Campbell, R. (2002) Emotionally involved: The impact of researching rape New York: Routledge.